Ecosystem conservation (endangered or threatened species)

 - be eligible to do the work (and the work must be eligible)

-- register the work and the affected species with the Ministry of Natural Resources (before work begins)
+- register the work and the affected species with the Ministry of Natural Resources and Forestry (before work begins)

 - take steps to minimize effects on species and habitat (e.g., avoid work during mating or nesting seasons)

 - create and implement a mitigation plan for each affected species